Tumie-Matlou/alx-low_level_programming/0x0E-structures_typedef/README.md

 # Structures Directory

-- sturctures provide a way to unify several variables of different datatypes into a single, new variacle type which can be assigned its own type name.
+- structures provide a way to unify several variables of different datatypes into a single, new variable type which can be assigned its own type name.
 - `structs` group together elements of a variety of data types that have a logical connection.
-- Below is a typical example of a struct of a student's information, such as their name, id and grades.
+- Below is a typical example of a struct for student information, consisting their name, id and grades.

 ```C
 struct student {